Bahnhof

 Roßtal

 Cross the churchyard and step out onto the Roßtal market square.
-Here, half-timbered houses steeped in history stand shoulder to shoulder and invite you to take a short stroll through the market square.
+Here, half-timbered houses steeped in history stand shoulder to shoulder and invite you to take a stroll around the market square.
 Roßtal has a long and eventful history.
-First mentioned in a document in 953, the market already had a castle of over 5 hectares in size in the Middle Ages, which has been well investigated archaeologically today and is one of Germany's top-ranking archaeological monuments.
-Models and views of the town-like complex as well as archaeological finds can be seen in the local history museum and at the former excavation sites.
+First mentioned in a document in 953, the market town already had a castle of over 5 hectares in size in the Middle Ages, which is now a well-researched archaeological site and one of the most important archaeological monuments in Germany.
+Models and views of the town-like complex as well as archaeological finds can be viewed in the local history museum and at the former excavation sites.

-To continue the tour, follow the Rangau-Ostweg hiking trail out of town.
-Here you can breathe the free air of fields and meadows!
-A wide panorama opens up behind you, with the steeple of Roßtal's landmark St. Laurentius visible from afar.
+To continue the tour, follow the Rangau-Ostweg hiking trail out of the village.
+Here you can breathe in the fresh air of fields and meadows!
+A wide panorama opens up behind you, with the church tower of Roßtal's landmark St Laurentius visible from afar.

 The next village is Stöckach.
-Here, too, you will find a number of architectural monuments, including historic residential barns, some of which are late Gothic in style, and half-timbered houses from the 17th and 18th centuries.
+Here, too, there are a number of architectural monuments, including historic residential buildings, some of which are late Gothic and half-timbered from the 17th and 18th centuries.

-The trail markings lead you once along the length of the village.
-It continues a little further across farmland and grassland until you finally enter the forest.
-Shortly before the Kernmühle, we leave it and the route leads you directly past the Seminarhaus & Eventscheune Kernmühle.
+The trail markings take you through the village.
+The route continues a little further across farmland and grassland until you finally enter the forest.
+We leave the forest shortly before the Kernmühle mill and the route takes you directly past the Kernmühle seminar centre and event barn.

-In addition to seminar and conference rooms, the Kernmühle also offers rustic experiences itself - such as bread baking courses.
-But simply the facility itself is also worth seeing.
-The Kernmühle was first mentioned in Ansbach books in 1464 as the Gishuebelmühle.
-For a whole 150 years, until the Thirty Years' War, the Kern family ran the mill.
+In addition to seminar and conference rooms, the Kernmühle also offers rustic experiences such as bread baking courses.
+But the mill itself is also worth seeing.
+The Kernmühle was first mentioned in Ansbach records in 1464 as the Gishuebelmühle.
+The Kern family ran the mill for a full 150 years, until the Thirty Years' War.

 Kernmühle 1